-Paradise Found on Madagascar’s St Marie Island
+Paradise Found on Madagascar’s Ile St Marie

 Even as I boarded the connection flight from Nairobi towards Madagascar’s capital city of Antananarivo, I still knew next to nothing about the country I was fast headed to.
 Sure, I could have done some prior research or even simply have had a quick look at Wikipedia but sometimes, I like to play little games with myself and make my adventures more interesting (and potentially dangerous) by heading into the unknown armed only with a headful of wonder.

-In fact the little I did know about Madagascar came from the animated Dreamworks film so I half expected to land and find 3D, talking Zebra’s and the voice of Ben Stiller.
+In fact, the little I did know about Madagascar came from the animated Dreamworks film so I half expected to land and find 3D, talking Zebra and the voice of Ben Stiller.
 In case you haven’t seen the film, the characters find themselves unexpectedly stranded on the gigantic island and what follows is all manner of whimsy as they try to work our what the hell is going on; I liked the concept.
 It reminded me of most of my own travel experiences to date.

 I landed in Antananarivo in Christmas Day to find the city streets bustling with activity.
-The capital cities centre is a collision of pretty, French colonial buildings fading into concrete modernist monstrosities; I guess that aesthetics take a backseat to functionality when it comes to 21st century third world city planning.
+The capital cities centre is a collision of pretty, French colonial buildings fading into concrete modernist monstrosities; I guess that aesthetics take a backseat to functionality when it comes to 21st-century third world city planning.
 Against this unremarkable backdrop though, the street life itself was truly endearing.
-Whole families had donned their “Sunday best”, and attired in suits’, ties or prom-dresses, they strolled up and down the Avenida de Liberation tasting street foods, riding the merry go-rounds and posing for family portraits.
+Whole families had donned their “Sunday best”, and attired in suits’, ties or prom-dresses, they strolled up and down the Avenida de Liberation tasting street foods, riding the merry-go-rounds and posing for family portraits.
 It was a carnival atmosphere befitting the holiday with children stood on corners singing Christian hymns and all manner of consumerist tat for sale.
-I was very conscious of been the only white face in the whole city but I did not feel in any way threatened like one might expect on ones first day, alone, in an African capital city.
+I was very conscious of been the only white face in the whole city but I did not feel in any way threatened like one might expect on ones the first day, alone, in an African capital city.

 Readers of this blog will well know that a countries magic is rarely found in its capital city and this is certainly the case in Madagascar.
-As such, I had no intention of hanging round Antananorivo longer than was absolutely necessary and so headed east early the next morning.
+As such, I had no intention of hanging round Antananarivo longer than was absolutely necessary and so headed east early the next morning.

 The end destination was St Marie, a tiny tropical island paradise situated some 200km from the mainland.